alexanderplionis-ctrl/alexs-boating-app/README.md

 1. Right-click the file link in Claude → **Save link as...** and save as `index.html` (or `README.md`)
 2. Go to your `alexs-boating-app` repository on github.com
 3. Click the existing file → three dots ⋯ → **Delete file** → **Commit changes**
-4. Click **Add file → Upload files**, drag both files onto the upload area, click **Commit changes**
+4. Click **Add file → Upload files**, drag the new files onto the upload area, click **Commit changes**
 5. Wait ~60 seconds for GitHub Pages to rebuild — your live URL and iPhone icon update automatically

 ---

 ## Local Development

 Since this is a single HTML file, there is no build process.
-To run locally, open the file directly in any modern browser — all API calls are made directly from the browser and no local server is needed.
+To run locally, open the file directly in any modern browser.

 ```bash
 git clone https://github.com/YOUR-USERNAME/alexs-boating-app.git